Otter Brewery: Speciality and seasonal beers

 Otter produce one standard winter beer which goes under a number of names, including Otter Witch (Halloween), Otter Claus (Christmas), MacOtter (Burns Night) and Otter Cupid (Valentine's Day).
 The brewery says that "We firmly believe that one particularly good beer is better than a bucketful of seasonals".
 It also produces a session beer named Beautiful Daze which is sold at Beautiful Days music festival at nearby Escot, where it runs the beer stalls, and a speciality Flaming Ale which is sold at the Tar Barrels event in Ottery St Mary.

+Pubs

+The brewery opened a pub named The Holt in Cathedral Close, Exeter in 2025.